galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 >
 >    > ### :question: Question
 >    >
 >    > 1.
-How many reads could not have been assigned to any feature?
->    > 2.
-Which feature has the most read mapped on it?
+Which feature has the most reads mapped on it?
 >    >
 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
->    >    <li>16,196 reads were not assigned to any feature.</li>
 >    >    <li>To display the most found feature, we need first to sort the output file with the feature and the number of reads found for these feature.
 We do that using Sort tool, on the second column and in descending order.
 And we found that FBgn0017545 is the feature with the most reads mapped on it with 4,030 reads.</li>
 >    >    </ol>
 >    >    </details>